pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< /learner-task >}}

-Right now, the game won't work, because nothing is broadcasting the `drop-apple` message.
-We'll give that job to the score-keeper now.
+Right now, the game won’t work, because nothing is broadcasting the `"drop-apple"` message.
+We’ll give that job to the score-keeper now.

-We'll make a new script in the score-keeper sprite which will keep dropping apples.
+We’ll make a new script in the score-keeper sprite which will keep sending the message telling the apples to drop.
 This script should run when the green flag is clicked.

 {{< learner-task >}}